ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/python_classes.md

 {{</ tip >}}

 {{< tip >}}
-If you have finish these two steps, it's time now to write python code. **Make sure that you know well the syntax of python classes**, don't hesitate to read again the **part 4** of the lecture.
+If you have finish these two steps, it's time now to write python code. **Make sure that you know well the syntax of python classes**, don't hesitate to read again the **part 4** of the lecture and do the pet example by yourself.
 {{</ tip >}}